-Router(config)# router ospf 1 Router(config-router)# nsf cisco enforce global nsf cisco nsf cisco [enforce global| helper [disable]]
+Router(config)# router ospf 1 Router(config-router)# nsf enforce global nsf cisco nsf cisco [enforce global]

-Command Description debug ip ospf nsf Displays debugging messages related to OSPF NSF commands. router ospf Enables OSPF routing and places the router in router configuration mode.
+Related Commands Command Description debug ip ospf nsf Displays debugging messages related to OSPF NSF commands. router ospf Enables OSPF routing and places the router in router configuration mode.

 To enable Cisco nonstop forwarding (NSF) operations on a router that is running Open Shortest Path First (OSPF), use the nsf cisco command in router configuration mode.
-To return to the default, use the no form of this command.
+To disable Cisco NSF, use the no form of this command.

-no nsf cisco [enforce global| helper disable]
+no nsf cisco [enforce global]

-enforce global (Optional) Cancels NSF restart on all interfaces when neighboring networking devices that are not NSF-aware are detected on any interface during the restart process. helper (Optional) Configures Cisco NSF helper mode. disable (Optional) Disables helper mode.

-Command Default Cisco NSF restarting mode is disabled.
-Cisco NSF helper mode is enabled.

-Command HistoryReleaseModification12.0(32)SThis command was introduced.
-This command replaces the nsf(OSPF) command.12.2(33)SRAThis command was integrated into Cisco IOS Release 12.2(33)SRA.12.2(31)SB2This command was integrated into Cisco IOS Release 12.2(31)SB2.12.2(33)SXHThis command was integrated into Cisco IOS Release 12.2(33)SXH.

-For Cisco IOS Release 12.0(32)S and later releases, this command replaces the nsf (OSPF) command.

-This command enables Cisco NSF on an OSPF router.
-When NSF is enabled on a router, the router is NSF-capable and will operate in restarting mode.

-If a router is expected to cooperate with a neighbor that is doing an NSF graceful restart only, the neighbor router must be running a Cisco software release that supports NSF but NSF need not be configured on the router.
-When a router is running a Cisco software release that supports NSF, the router is NSF-aware.

-By default, neighboring NSF-aware routers will operate in NSF helper mode during a graceful restart.
-To disable Cisco NSF helper mode on an NSF-aware router, use this command with the disable keyword.
-To reenable helper mode after explicitly disabling helper mode on an NSF-aware router, use the no nsf cisco helper disable command.

-If neighbors that are not NSF-aware are detected on a network interface during an NSF graceful restart, restart is aborted on that interface only and graceful restart will continue on other interfaces.
-To cancel restart for the entire OSPF process when neighbors that are not NSF-aware are detected during restart, configure this command with the enforce global keywords.

-The NSF graceful restart will also be canceled for the entire process when a neighbor adjacency reset is detected on any interface or when an OSPF interface goes down.
+Syntax Description enforce global (Optional) Cancels NSF restart when non-NSF-aware neighboring networking devices are detected.
+Command Default This command is disabled by default; therefore, Cisco NSF operations are disabled on a router that running OSPF.
+Command Modes Router configuration Command History Release Modification 12.0(32)S This command was introduced.
+This command replaces the nsf (OSPF) command.
+12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
+12.2(31)SB2 This command was integrated into Cisco IOS Release 12.2(31)SB2.
+12.2(33)SXH This command was integrated into Cisco IOS Release 12.2(33)SXH.
+Usage Guidelines For Cisco IOS Release 12.0(32)S and later releases, the nsf cisco [ enforce global ] command replace the nsf [ enforce global ] command for OSPF.
+To enable Cisco NSF on an OSPF router, you need to enter the nsf cisco command.
+When a router H Cisco NSF enabled, the router is said to be NSF-capable and will operate in graceful restart mode- OSPF router process performs non-stop forwarding recovery due to a Route Processor (RP) switchow By default, the neighbor routers of the NSF-capable router will be NSF-aware and will operate in N helper mode.
+When the NSF-capable router is performing graceful restart, the neighbor router helps w the non-stop forwarding recovery.
+During the NSF restart process, if neighbors that are not NSF-aware are detected on a network interface, NSF restart is aborted on the interface; however, NSF restart will continue on other interfaces.
+This functionality applies to the default NSF mode of operation when Cisco NSF is configured.
+If the user configures the nsf cisco command with the optional enforce global keywords, NSF restart will be canceled for the entire process when neighbors that are not NSF-aware are detected on any network interface during restart.
+The NSF restart will also be canceled for the entire process when a neighbor adjacency reset is detected on any interface or when an OSPF interface goes down.
+To revert to the default NSF behavior, enter the no nsf cisco enforce global command.

-The following example enables Cisco NSF restarting mode on a router and causes the NSF restart to be canceled for the entire OSPF process if neighbors that are not NSF-aware are detected on any network interface during the restart.
+The following example enables Cisco NSF on a router and causes the NSF restart to be canceled for the entire OSPF process if neighbors that are not NSF-aware are detected on any network interface during the restart.